 In this course, students draw upon a mix of problems and cases to examine major evidentiary rules and standards that regulate admission of proof at criminal trial.
 Concepts include relevance; the use of character and scientific evidence; the definition and use of hearsay; the use of real and demonstrative evidence; the proper method of impeaching witnesses, foundation and authentication requirements; and the law of privileges.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 In this course, students will focus on all aspects to the fundamentals of criminal law.
 Major topics covered in the course include: elements of various types of crimes; requisite mental states for crimes; the nature and purpose of criminal responsibility; criminal defenses, including justification and excuse; and theories of criminal responsibility.
 This course also examines specific criminal cases to illustrate and apply many of the legal principles covered.
-This course is a replacement for PBS400 as of the 17-18 Spring Trimester.
-Students cannot receive credit for both of these courses.

 This course will provide an overview of the criminal procedure under the U.S. Constitution, specifically as related to due process and crime control.
 Topics include the Fourth Amendment, self-incrimination, constitutional violations, court proceedings, and criminal procedures during national emergencies.